MS-DOS and Windows command line lock and unlock commands

-The lock command is an internal command that is available in the below Microsoft operating systems.
+Lock and unlock are internal commands that are available in the following Microsoft operating systems.

 Lock and unlock syntax